SAP-samples/cloud-extension-s4hana-business-process/mission/develop-cap-app/README.md

        ```
        cds add mta
        ```
 > Hint: This step only needs to be executed in case you have created a new project.
-As we are using an exsisting project in this tutorial, you can skip this step as the mta file is already added
+As we are using an existing project in this tutorial, you can skip this step as the mta file is already added
 <a name="launchpad"></a>
 16. There are *two* different options to run your created application.
 You can either deploy your application to SAP Launchpad Service(a) or run it locally on your machine(b)